robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 $\neg \forall x P(x)$ is equivalent to $\exists x \neg P(x)$

 $\neg \exists x P(x)$ is equivalent to $\forall x \neg P(x)$

+(Essentially, we can pass the negation symbol over a quantifier, but that causes the quantifier to switch type).